Missionaries of the Poor: Description

-One of the most striking characteristics of the life and works of MOP is the award-winning Caribbean-style Christian music that they produce.
-Most songs are written by Father Ho Lung and performed by Father Ho Lung & Friends.
-The music generates revenue for the mission.

 The brothers and sisters, who give away all personal belongings, take vows of poverty, chastity, obedience and free service to the least of our brothers and sisters.
 Everything is done in community including praying, eating, sleeping, and traveling.
 All their daily activities revolve around prayer, service and worship.
 More than just giving aid with food, clothing and shelter, the Missionaries of the Poor are dedicated to building up the Church and spreading the Faith.
 Dedicated to the Holy Rosary, they wear the beads on their sashes, and it was on the feast of the Holy Rosary in 1997 that the Holy See recognized them as a religious community.
 In November, 2014, the Vatican elevated the MOP to an Institute of Pontifical Right.

+One of the most striking characteristics of the life and work of the institute is the award-winning Caribbean-style Christian music which its members perform.
+Most songs are written by Father Ho Lung and performed by Father Ho Lung & Friends.
+The music generates revenue for the mission.

 Ho Lung stepped down as leader of MOP in 2014, with Brother Augusto Silot succeeding him.
+Ho Lung was awarded the Order of Jamaica in October 2018 in honour of his work.
 Succeeding Brother Augusto was Brother Anil Minj.